 - Reduce stress during your most vulnerable times.
 When your SAD is surfacing, this isn’t the time to take on additional voluntary projects like home remodeling.

-- Take an extended vacation, if possible, to a location characterized by bright light.
+- Take an extended vacation, if safe and possible, to a location characterized by bright light.
 Think tropical islands.

 - Seek the assistance of a supportive psychotherapist who can help you learn to better cope with SAD and any other mood disturbances.